Head lice infestation: Diagnosis

 The presence of nits alone, however, is not an accurate indicator of an active head louse infestation.
-Generally, white nits are empty egg casings, while brown nits may still contain viable louse larva.
-One way of determining the nit is to squeeze it between two fingernails; it gives a characteristic snapping pop sound as the egg bursts.
+Generally, white nits are empty egg casings, while brown nits may still contain viable louse larvae.
+One way to determine the nit is to squeeze it between two fingernails; it produces a characteristic snapping sound as the egg bursts.
 Children with nits on their hair have a 35–40% chance of also being infested with living lice and eggs.
 If lice are detected, the entire family needs to be checked (especially children up to the age of 13 years) with a louse comb, and only those who are infested with living lice should be treated.
 As long as no living lice are detected, the child should be considered negative for head louse infestation.
-Accordingly, a child should be treated with a pediculicide only when living lice are detected on their hair (not because he/she has louse eggs/nits on the hair and not because the scalp is itchy).
+Accordingly, a child should be treated with a pediculicide only when living lice are detected on their hair (not because they have louse eggs/nits on their hair and not because the scalp is itchy).

 Prevention

-Examination of the child's head at regular intervals using a louse comb allows the diagnosis of louse infestation at an early stage.
+Examination of the head at regular intervals using a louse comb enables the early diagnosis of louse infestation.
 Early diagnosis makes treatment easier and reduces the possibility of infesting others.
-In times and areas when louse infestations are common, weekly examinations of children, especially those 4–15 years old, carried out by their parents, will aid control.
-Additional examinations are necessary if the child came in contact with infested individuals, if the child frequently scratches his/her head, or if nits suddenly appear on the child's hair.
+In areas and times when louse infestations are common, weekly examinations of children, especially those aged 4–15 years, carried out by their parents, will aid in control.
+Additional examinations are necessary if the child has come into contact with infested individuals, if the child frequently scratches their head, or if nits suddenly appear on the child's hair.

 Clothes, towels, bedding, combs, and brushes, which came in contact with the infested individual, can be disinfected either by leaving them outside for at least two days or by washing them at 60 °C (140 °F) for 30 minutes.
 This is because adult lice can survive only one to two days without a blood meal and are highly dependent on human body warmth.

 Treatment

-There are a number of treatments effective for head lice.
+There are several treatments effective for head lice.
 These methods include combs, shaving, medical creams, and hot air.
 Medical creams usually require two treatments a week apart.
 Head lice are not justification to keep children home from school as the risk of spread is low.

 Mechanical measures

-Wet combing (mechanical removal of lice through combing wet hair) can be used as treatment measure for those who are too young for pediculicide treatment, which is intended for 6 years of age or older.
-Wet combing a few times a day for a few weeks may also get rid of the infestation in half of people.
+Wet combing (mechanical removal of lice through combing wet hair) can be used as a treatment measure for individuals who are too young for pediculicide treatment, which is intended for use in individuals 6 years of age or older.
+Wet combing a few times a day for a few weeks may also eliminate the infestation in half of the people.
 This requires the use of a special lice comb with extra fine teeth.
-This is the recommended method for infants and women who are pregnant.
+This is the recommended method for infants and pregnant women.
 Shaving the head can also effectively treat lice.

 Another treatment is the use of heated air applied by a hair dryer.
-This can be of special use in the early stages of an infestation, since it has very high mortality for eggs.
+This can be particularly useful in the early stages of an infestation, as it has a very high mortality rate for eggs.